 To enroll in a course below the 500 level, a graduate student must complete the permission request form, obtain the signature of the DGS and submit the form to firstname.lastname@example.org or to The Graduate School, 2127 Campus Drive, before 5:00 p.m. two business days before the last day of the drop/add period.

 Note: Full-time enrollment in graduate-level coursework is required for approval to add a course below the 500 level.
-For master’s students, full-time enrollment is 9 credits; Ph.D. students do not have set credit requirements to maintain full-time status.
+For master’s students, full-time enrollment is 9 credits; Ph.D. students need to be enrolled in at least 1.0 credit to maintain full-time status.